Testing Multilingual Software – Lessons Learned

 - Client communication: Clients also understands the difficulty for the testing team caused by the language so they usually have more patience to answer your questions.
 Take this chance and ask questions.
 Don’t be afraid to ask ‘stupid questions’.

-- When the application is ready for testing, create a document that includes all possible screens with translation of each button, menu, etc.
+- When the application is ready for language software testing, create a document that includes all possible screens with translation of each button, menu, etc.

 - Try different translation tools and select the most accurate one or use the one most suited for the situation.